tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 The motivation for this project is to ultimately integrate all of the knowledge obtained and pertain it to real life situations utilizing statistics, data (pre)processing and Machine Learning (ML) procedures to create relevent and predictive models regarding this topic.
 The final model will be presented utilizing vizualizations for ease of conveying the aforementioned.
 A collaborative effort is being initiated to consider the topic of housing price indices, income, availability, and immigration across Canada, as this is a pertinent and essential topic among people in this day and age!
 2011-2019 https://www.nbc.ca/content/dam/bnc/en/rates-and-analysis/economic-analysis/housing-affordability.pdf

 ## **Questions with data:**

 - Which province is the best province to purchase a house in for investment/personal purposes?-tableau

 - How does household income determine housing selection and location?-reg/dec tree

-- ?How does immigration effect the residential property price index across Canada?
+- How does immigration effect the residential property price index across Canada?

 ## **We chose this question because:**